 From 2013 to 2017, errors related to diagnosis were the largest source of medical malpractice claims in the United States.
 One of the most important things a doctor does it evaluate a patient, make a diagnosis, and then begin treatment.

 Unfortunately, there are many factors that go into why a misdiagnosis is made and many of them revolve around errors on the part of healthcare providers.
 A misdiagnosis can lead to delayed treatment or possibly a patient receiving no treatment at all.
-If you need a Philadelphia failure to diagnose attorney, contact the Weitz Firm today so we can get to work on securing the compensation you need.
+If you need a Philadelphia failure to diagnose attorney, contact The Weitz Firm, LLC today so we can get to work on securing the compensation you need.

 Studies completed by malpractice services providers reviewed 10,18 cases of medical malpractice claims from 2013 to 2017.
 They found that: